Open mobile menu

 “Oh, I think so,” he said.
 “I think you’ll see … it was a piece of land with a couple holes on it, but now you’ve got this clubhouse and just a spectacular facility that’s going to attract alumni, players and … I think for a college golfer, this is just a spectacular asset.”

-Castro, a PGA Tour professional who lives close to campus, has made the new facility his second home.
+Castro, a retired PGA Tour professional who lives close to campus, said made the new facility his second home while he was active.

 “I left my house at 8:30, and at 8:35 I’m here and I got a full morning of work in with him.
 It’s a game changer,” Castro said.
 “It’s top-to-bottom.
-I’ll continue to use it, hopefully, and it’s a huge asset to anyone playing professionally.
+It’s a huge asset to anyone playing professionally.

 This remarkable, one-of-a-kind set-up would not have been possible without Heppler or the dozens of donors whom he marshalled for the $16 million project between 14th and 16th Streets in Midtown Atlanta.
 This is a multi-decade project, spanning four athletic directors.